Nathan2BLK/DSTI-Project-Machine-Learning-with-Python-Labs/Yosr Solution/readme.txt

 Its ability to handle categorical features without requiring one-hot encoding and its optimization techniques, such as leaf-wise tree growth, make it particularly suitable for our ratings book prediction task.

+Feature engineering notebook

+When dealing with a large number of unique genres (1620 in our case), one-hot encoding can lead to a high-dimensional and sparse feature space.
+Label encoding, may introduce a false ordinal relationship between genres, which is not desirable.
+Instead of using label encoding, we can encode each genre based on its frequency in the dataset.
+This can provide a meaningful representation, indicating how common or rare each genre is.